 You’ll want to meet Dave Hunter …

-All About Dave Hunter
+All about Dave Hunter

-Dave Hunter is a proud member of The Church of Jesus Christ of Latter-day Saints and a successful entrepreneur and businessman, with 10 years of experience in real estate and development, in addition to his instrumental role in HaleStorm Entertainment.
+Dave Hunter is a proud member of The Church of Jesus Christ of Latter-day Saints and a successful entrepreneur and businessman, with 10 years of experience in real estate and development, in addition to his instrumental role in Halestorm Entertainment.

-As the grandson of a prophet in the LDS church, Mr. Hunter felt called to serve his religion and community through his work, and to provide material to uplift other members of the church of all ages.
+As the grandson of a prophet in The Church of Jesus Christ of Latter-day Saints, Hunter felt called to serve his religion and community through his work and to provide material to uplift other members of the church of all ages.

-The company was founded in January 2001 by long-time friends Kurt Hale and Dave Hunter, and exploded onto the scene in 2002 with its first feature film, The Singles Ward, a well-received romantic comedy shot on a shoestring budget of $400,000, and depicting the life of a divorced Mormon living in the middle of one of the most Mormon-populated areas of the country – Provo, Utah.
+The company was founded in January 2001 by long-time friends Kurt Hale and Dave Hunter and exploded onto the scene in 2002 with its first feature film, “The Singles Ward,” a well-received romantic comedy shot on a shoestring budget of $400,000, depicting the life of a divorced Latter-day Saint living in the middle of one of the most Latter-day-Saint-populated areas of the country: Provo, Utah.

 Having virtually no means of distribution at their disposal, Hale and Hunter set out to distribute the product themselves.
-Insodoing, they quickly created a sister company, HaleStone Distribution, and released the film to a theatrical market on February 1, 2002.
-The film was released one state at a time, utilizing the major chains and megaplex’s.
-The Singles Ward eventually went on to play in over 100 first-run theaters and was wildly successful within its niche market; grossing just over $1.25 million at the box office.
+In so doing, they quickly created a sister company, Halestorm Distribution, and released the film to a theatrical market on February 1, 2002.
+The film was released one state at a time, utilizing the major chains and Megaplexes.
+“The Singles Ward” eventually went on to play in over 100 first-run theaters and was wildly successful within its niche market; grossing just over $1.25 million at the box office.